borch008/borch008/README.md

 🥸 **Who I am**
 I am an enthusiastic Data Scientist with an administrative and financial background.
-In my repositories you will find personal projects and tasks of my courses.
+In my repositories you will find personal projects, my own cheatsheets and tasks of my courses.
 Feel free to contribute!

 🔝 **Why Data Scientist**
 Being able to predict the future is just as amazing as discovering patterns or finding the most influential features in our models.